 For the most comprehensive results available, the 14 Panel Urine drug testing cups detects of the widest range of illegal and legal drug and metabolites.
-Intended for industries and governments requiring the strictest standards as well as individuals requiring effectiveness and ease of use, 12 Panel Medical multi drug screen tests comply with all drug testing cup regulating bodies, including FDA 501(k), CLIA accuracy waivers, and SAMSHA cutoff concentrations.
+Intended for industries and governments requiring the strictest standards as well as individuals requiring effectiveness and ease of use, 12 Panel Medical (OVUS Medical) multi drug screen tests comply with all drug testing cup regulating bodies, including FDA 501(k), CLIA accuracy waivers, and SAMSHA cutoff concentrations.

 Qualitative, visual, and definitive results of the 14 panel drug test intended for forensic use only.
 They equipped with highly sensitive immunoassay detection technology.
 Which reliable enough to used either alone as a point-of-care test or as the initial screen before a confirmatory gas chromatography-mass spectrometry (GC-MS).

 Rapid results drug tests from 12 Panel Medical provide 99% accurate results in as little as five minutes.
 The ergonomic cup design makes it easy for donors to use and the no-drip lid created a tight seal that protects the specimen from potential contamination.
 Additionally equipped with contamination indicators, the 13 panel drug screen test offers convenience and speed in professional settings and in the home.